datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 We will use this data file later in the workshop.
 Check out your working directory to make sure the CSV wrote out properly, and that you can open it!
-If you want, try to bring it back into python to make sure it imports properly.
+If you want, try to bring it back into Python to make sure it imports properly.

 ## Recap